khushi-shukla-cz/MLDL_lab/README.md

-Here’s a clean, professional **README.md** you can directly use for your GitHub repository 👇

----

 # 📊 Machine Learning & Deep Learning Lab Assignments

 This repository contains a collection of **Machine Learning and Deep Learning experiments** implemented as part of my academic coursework.
 The experiments focus on building practical understanding of core ML/DL algorithms using real-world datasets and modern frameworks.